Why healthcare Staffing Is Going To Be a Top Priority in 2023?

 This compares to about 70% just a few years prior.
 The AMA also reports that 58% of all physicians are currently working full-time.
 This is down from 60% a few years ago.

-will demand healthcare increase in 2023?
+Will demand for healthcare increase in 2023?

 The AMA expects the demand for healthcare services to remain elevated in the coming years.
 This is due to the aging population, increased use of health services, and new medical procedures.
 The AMA also expects the cost of medical care to increase as a result of regulations regarding the coverage of medications and services.